mxriverlynn/rabbus/readme.md

 ## The messageType Attribute

-Rabbus is built on top of the wascally library, which uses a `messageType` attribute for messages.
-The behavior of the `messageType` attribute makes wascally and Rabbus behave somewhat differently than RabbitMQ / AMQP on their own.
+Rabbus is built on top of the rabbot library, which uses a `messageType` attribute for messages.
+The behavior of the `messageType` attribute makes rabbot and Rabbus behave somewhat differently than RabbitMQ / AMQP on their own.

-Internally, wascally uses an in-memory messaging library called Postal.js to facilitate message delivery to consumer functions.
+Internally, rabbot uses an in-memory messaging library called Postal.js to facilitate message delivery to consumer functions.
 The `messageType` attribute is used by postal as it's own form of a routing key.